ryancooper/course-info/README.md

    Just navigate to your repository and check that your latest commits are on GitHub.

-6. Now go and eat some cinnamon rolls; you've finished the homework assignment!
+6. Now go and eat some cinnamon rolls; you've finished the lab assignment!

 ## Word of Caution